cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 After reading this post, you will learn what Java compilers do, the differences between existing compiling approaches, and in which circumstances using an AOT compiler is more appropriate.

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2022/curves.jpg alt:"AOT vs. JIT" %}
+  {% responsive_image path: img/posts/2022/curves.jpg alt: "AOT vs. JIT" %}
   <figcaption class="stroke">
     &#169; JIT vs. AOT: two sides of the same coin.
 Photo from <a href="https://goo.gl/maps/j8GC4KtHEXoKxLpB8">Tekniska Högskolan station</a>.
   </figcaption>